 Make sure to configure the SATA controller mode correctly in system BIOS Setup.
+Steps:

-- 1. Go to Peripherals\SATA And RST Configuration, make sure SATA Controller(s) is enabled.
+- 1. Turn on your computer and press <Delete> to enter BIOS Setup during the POST (Power-On Self-Test).
+Go to Peripherals\SATA And RST Configuration, make sure SATA Controller(s) is enabled.
 To create RAID, set SATA Mode Selection to Intel RST Premium With Intel Optane System Acceleration.
 Then save the settings and restart your computer.
-Note: When using a PCle SSD, make sure to set the USE RST Legacy OROM item under Peripherals\SATA And RST Configuration to Disabled.
-Then depending the M.2 connector you use, set the corresponding PCle Storage Dev on Port XX item to RST Controlled. - 2.
-To use the EZ RAID feature, follow the steps in "C-1."
-To configure UEFI RAID, follow the steps in "C-2."
+Note: When using a PCle SSD, make sure to set the Use RST Legacy OROM item under Peripherals\SATA And RST Configuration to Disabled.
+Then depending the M.2 connector you use, set the corresponding PCle Storage Dev on Port XX item to RST Controlled.
+Finally, save the settings and exit BIOS Setup. - To configure UEFI RAID, follow the steps in "C-2."
 To enter the legacy RAID ROM, refer to "C-3" for more information.
 Finally, save the settings and exit BIOS Setup.